HvostchedUser/invianhack/README.md

 - **URL**: `http://localhost:8501/`

-### API Usage

-If applicable, describe how to interact with the system through API endpoints.

-## Contributing

-Interested in contributing to the Traffic Monitoring and Visualization System?
-Please read through our contributing guidelines.
-We appreciate your input!

 ## Support and Feedback

 For bugs, issues, or feature requests, please file an issue through the GitHub Issues section of this repository.

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.

----

-Make sure to adjust the URLs, installation instructions, and descriptions according to your specific project details and repository structure.
-This README provides a clear, structured overview of your project, making it easier for other hackathon participants and judges to understand and evaluate your work.